 The Cardinal Facility is subject to various provincial regulations promulgated by the Ontario Ministry of the Environment, Conservation and Parks ("MECP").
 Facilities with GHG emissions of 10,000 tonnes CO2-equivalent or more per year are required to report their GHG emissions to the MECP.
-The Cardinal Facility emitted approximately 32,043 tonnes CO_2 -equivalent in 2023 and was in compliance with its various CO_2 reporting requirements.
-Ontario also regulates the reporting, allocation and retirement of NOx and SO_2 emissions.
-The Cardinal Facility has no reportable SO_2 emissions and NOx emissions fall below the levels mandated by legislation.
+The Cardinal Facility emitted approximately 46,547 tonnes CO2-equivalent in 2024 and was in compliance with its various CO2 reporting requirements.
+Ontario also regulates the reporting of NOx and SO2 emissions through legally enforceable emissions standards and reporting requirements.
+The Cardinal Facility has no reportable SO2 emissions and NOx emissions fall below the levels mandated by legislation.